U.S. will divert disaster relief funds to border enforcement, prompting outcry from Dems

 Rep. Lucille Roybal-Allard, D-Calif., chairwoman of the House Appropriations subcommittee on homeland security, said the move was indicative of “a growing disconnect between the will of Congress” and the implementation of immigration enforcement operations.

-Senate Minority Leader Charles Schumer, D-N.Y., called the move “backwards and cruel.”
+House Speaker Nancy Pelosi, D-Calif., called the administration’s action “stunningly reckless,” adding that “to pick the pockets of disaster relief funding in order to fund an appalling, inhumane family incarceration plan is staggering.”
+And Senate Minority Leader Charles Schumer, D-N.Y., called the move “backwards and cruel.”

 “Taking these critical funds from disaster preparedness and recovery efforts threatens lives and weakens the government’s ability to help Americans in the wake of natural disasters,” he said.